Crypto wallet explained

 A tool used for storing, sending and receiving cryptocurrencies

 A crypto wallet can be used to store, send and receive digital currencies.
 Whereas old-fashioned wallets hold banknotes or credit cards, these wallets are used to store public and private keys.
 Public keys identify your account on a network, while private keys prove that you are the rightful recipient of a payment.

 Cryptocurrencies can be stored in several ways.
 The options include:

-· Hardware.
-For those who are distrustful about online wallets, it is possible to store private keys on USB sticks or in specialized hardware crypto wallets.
-As they are only connected to the internet when transactions are being made, this reduces the risk of funds being targeted by malicious actors.
+· Hardware: For those who are distrustful of online wallets, it is possible to store private keys on USB sticks or in specialised hardware crypto wallets.
+As they are only connected to the internet when transactions are being made, this reduces the risk of funds being targeted by malicious actors;

 Keeping crypto wallets secure

 There are precautions that crypto users should take to keep their funds safe.
 After all, you wouldn’t give your banking PIN to a stranger on the street.

 For those using desktop, cloud-based or mobile wallets, it’s often better to only hold a small amount of crypto – enough to cover short-term transactions – and keep the rest in cold storage.

 This should be coupled with awareness about security.
 Using two-factor authentication, where a user’s identity is verified in two different ways during the login process, can help protect an account.
 Equally, it’s important to remain vigilant for fraudulent emails that appear to be from a legitimate crypto wallet provider.
 Known as phishing attacks, these malicious messages are deployed to extract usernames and passwords from unsuspecting users.
 Keeping software up to date can also shield users against security vulnerabilities.